Online Class: Generational Diversity in the Workplace

 By successfully completing this course, students will be able to:

-• Describe the myths and misconceptions of generational diversity in the workplace.
+• Identify common myths and misconceptions about generational diversity in the workplace and critically analyze their impact on organizational dynamics.

 • Demonstrate mastery of lesson content at levels of 70% or higher.